Page 1 of Richard’s letter

 I took your mother out for dinner last night.
 She always appreciates a free meal at her father’s expense, never mind that a mailman doesn’t make enough to feed himself on, let alone a daughter and a hungry grandson.
 We drove over to Bethesda to O’Donnell’s, and I had the rum pie for dessert.
 Sorry, I can’t send you a piece.
 I’ve loved O’Donnell’s ever since I was younger than you are, their seafood has always been topnotch.
 It’s funny, that branch there in Bethesda has been open since last year, but when I think of O’Donnell’s I still think “down in the District.”
 Kevin had better things to do than come along with us, so he wangled a dinner invitation at a friend’s house.
 I still wish we could afford to send him to Bullis, he could benefit from that kind of environment, with no girls.

-I wonder what will happen to the boys at Bullis if we get into a real war with Russia.
+I wonder what will happen to the boys at Bullis if we get into a real shooting war with the Russkies.
 I watch those boys out there on the football field, and I think about how hard it’s going to be on them.
 The postgraduate students are all of military age, and so are an awful lot of the seniors.
 I hate to think of all those boys lying dead on a battlefield somewhere in Hungary or Czechoslovakia or some other Godless country behind the Iron Curtain.
 Come to think of it, I don’t much like the idea of you going that way, either.
 At least you’re not an infantryman, a company clerk is less likely to end up in a foxhole.
 I’ll bet you’re glad you took that typing course after all, aren’t you?

 The Kimballs next door got a color TV this week.
 Must be nice to be rich!
 Remember how it was when the Dornboses over on Bonifant Street got their TV, must have been about ’49 or ’50, it was the first one in the neighborhood and everybody used to show up there to watch Hopalong Cassidy and Ed Wynn and Sid Caesar.
 It’s like that again, except now we’re all over at Kimballs’ place.
 There’s not much on in color, but Carl says be sure to come over on Tuesday for Jonathan Winters.
 I’d rather see Gunsmoke in color, but Marshal Dillon is still in glorious black and white.
 Anyway, we’re going over on Tuesday, and your mother is going to bake a chocolate cake to take along, sort of a thank-you.
 Sorry, I can’t send you a piece of that, either.